-- Mine social media.
+- Check social media.
 Search Twitter or Facebook using the same kinds of search strings mentioned above.

 When you write a guest article, in addition to a backlink that will direct the reader to your site, also include links to your social media profiles.
-You have a chance to give people multiple ways to stay current with your business or blog, so make the most of it.
+You can give people multiple ways to stay current with your business or blog, so make the most of it.

-Broken links are a gold mine when it comes to earning backlinks.
+Broken links are a gold mine for earning backlinks.

 The first step of this technique is to find relevant sites related to your niche.
 Sites that include a Resources page are prime targets.
 Search using your keyword, plus the word “links” or “resources.”

-Once you’ve found a few sites, use a tool like Check My Links to find any broken links that exist on the site.
+Once you’ve found a few sites, use a tool like Check My Links to find any broken links.
 If one of the broken links is to content like yours, you’ve hit pay dirt.

 A gentle approach is recommended.
-Explain that their site is linking to a resource that’s no longer available.
-When suggesting a replacement, in addition to your link, include a few other options.
-This will sell the idea that you’re trying to help, not just begging for a backlink.
+Explain that their site links to a resource that’s no longer available.
+In addition to your link, include a few other options when suggesting a replacement.
+This will sell the idea you’re trying to help, not just begging for a backlink.

 Sweeten the Deal with a Testimonial

-With this topic, you may begin to notice a trend.
-Many of the best ways to get backlinks involve providing something to the linking site, then asking for a backlink.
-Writing a testimonial is a great example of that approach.
+With this topic; you may notice a trend.
+Many of the best ways to get more backlinks to your site are to provide something to the linking site and then ask for a backlink.
+Writing a testimonial is an excellent example of that approach.

 There are probably high-authority sites you use when you’re running your business or blog.
 If a leading site in your field is a valuable resource to you, there’s a very good chance your audience knows about it too.

-Any association between that kind of site and yours would have a positive impact on SEO and get you more traffic.
+Any association between that kind of site and yours would positively impact SEO and get you more referral traffic.
 If you’re going to go to the trouble of writing a testimonial, make it for a site like that.

 A glowing testimonial is valuable.
-Providing one to a handful of high-profile sites related to your business or blog is bound to earn you at least a couple of backlinks.
-Plus, they’ll be some of your highest-value backlinks, because of the increased exposure you’ll gain by associating your site with a major player.
+Providing one to a handful of high-profile sites related to your business or blog will earn you at least a couple of backlinks.
+Plus, they’ll be some of your highest-value backlinks because of the increased exposure you’ll gain by associating your site with a major player.

 Transform Linkless Mentions into Backlinks

-Ah, the unlinked mention—it’s truly the low hanging fruit of link-building.
+Ah, the unlinked mention – it’s genuinely the low-hanging fruit of link-building.